Asymptotics for graphically divergent series: dense digraphs and 2-SAT formulae

 \section{Abstract}

 We propose a new method for obtaining complete asymptotic expansions in a systematic manner, which is suitable for counting sequences of various graph families in dense regime.
 The core idea is to encode the two-dimensional array of expansion coefficients into a special bivariate generating function, which we call a \emph{coefficient generating function}.
 We show that coefficient generating functions possess certain general properties that make it possible to express asymptotics in a short closed form.
 Also, in most scenarios, we indicate a combinatorial meaning of the involved coefficients.
-Applications of our method include asymptotics of connected graphs, irreducible tournaments, strongly connected digraphs, satisfiable 2-SAT formulae and contradictory strongly connected implication digraphs.
-Moreover, due to its flexibility, the method allows to treat a wide range of structural variations, including fixing the numbers of connected, irreducible, strongly connected and contradictory components, having the variations on source-like, sink-like and isolated components, or adding weights and marking variables.
+Applications of our method include asymptotics of connected graphs, irreducible tournaments, strongly connected digraphs, 2-SAT formulae and contradictory strongly connected implication digraphs.
+Moreover, due to its flexibility, the method allows to treat a wide range of structural variations, including fixing the numbers of connected, irreducible, strongly connected and contradictory components, as well as source-like, sink-like and isolated ones, or adding weights and marking variables.